 When we are on a journey of healing and resurrection, the most important component is “self-partnering.”
 How do you struggle to cope with narcissistic abuse?
 This is in dire contrast to “self-avoidance,” or what is also known as “self-abandonment.”

 This presentation contains images that were used under a Creative Commons License.

 Many of us had no idea we were “self-avoiding” because we just thought we were doing our best to get on with life.
-For many people life itself can be all-consuming.
+For many people, life itself can be all-consuming.
 You may feel like it is a daily struggle to cope — or even just survive.

-For so many people, a need for self-partnering only happens when life brings us to our knees when we simply can’t continue on with “business as usual.”
-This generally happens as a result of challenges, adversity or even tragedy.
+For so many people, a need for self-partnering only happens when life brings us to our knees, when we simply can’t continue on with “business as usual.”
+This generally happens as a result of challenges, adversity, or even tragedy.

 This is the time when we reach the cross-road of evolution or dissolution.
 This is where we choose to transform ourselves from the inside out — or we miss the boat and just get progressively more unwell.